 According to the Centers for Disease Control, in 2015 a total of 467,000 injuries were recorded as a result of a bicycle accident.
 A third of all bike-related injuries came from children and teens, and three-fourths of all bike accidents occurred in an urban area.
 Most accidents took place on what are called “arterial roads”, or multi-lane roads with stoplights at intersections.
 Common bike accident injuries include broken bones, neck and back injuries, and concussions.

-Some of the most common causes of bicycle accidents around St. Louis include:
+Some of the most common causes of bicycle accidents around St. Louis, MO include:

 - Cars or trucks turning right across a cyclist’s right of way